Biga & Poolish: The Pre-Ferment Calculator for Better Pizza Dough

 2. Remaining quantities for the final dough: what flour, water, salt and yeast still need to go into the main dough after the pre-ferment is added - already adjusted for the quantities already in the pre-ferment.

-3. Yeast booster: a tiny additional amount of yeast in the final dough so the bulk fermentation kicks off reliably.
+3. Yeast booster: a tiny additional amount of yeast in the final dough so the bulk fermentation kicks off reliably - from about 70 % pre-ferment share it is dropped, because the pre-ferment alone brings enough leavening.

 4. Schedule: when to start the pre-ferment, when to combine the final dough, when bulk ends, when to ball up.